Climate of India: Snow

-Remote regions of Jammu and Kashmir such as Baramulla district in the east and the Pir Panjal Range in the southeast experience exceptionally heavy snowfall.
+Remote regions of Jammu and Kashmir, such as the Pir Panjal Range, experience exceptionally heavy snowfall.
 Kashmir's highest recorded monthly snowfall occurred in February 1967, when 8.4 m fell in Gulmarg, though the IMD has recorded snowdrifts up to 12 m in several Kashmiri districts.
 In February 2005, more than 200 people died when, in four days, a western disturbance brought up to 2 m of snowfall to parts of the state.

 Climate change

 Atmospheric pollution

 Thick haze and smoke originating from burning biomass in northwestern India and air pollution from large industrial cities in northern India often concentrate over the Ganges Basin.
 Prevailing westerlies carry aerosols along the southern margins of the sheer-faced Tibetan Plateau towards eastern India and the Bay of Bengal.
 Dust and black carbon, which are blown towards higher altitudes by winds at the southern margins of the Himalayas, can absorb shortwave radiation and heat the air over the Tibetan Plateau.
 The net atmospheric heating due to aerosol absorption causes the air to warm and convect upwards, increasing the concentration of moisture in the mid-troposphere and providing positive feedback that stimulates further heating of aerosols.